langestefan/langestefan.github.io/_posts/guides/interactive-blog/2025-02-13-interactive-julia-plotting.md

 Cool right?
 Try moving the slider to change the size of the markers.
 You can also click and drag to rotate the plot.

-> IMPORTANT:
+{% alert warning %}
-> We have to pay special attention to the `session` object.
-The first session will include
-> the setup for any session that’s included afterwards.
-You’ll also need to follow  the
-> order of rendering, since new dependencies get included in the session that first “sees”
+We have to pay special attention to the `session` object.
+The first session will include the setup for any session that’s included afterwards.
+You’ll also need to follow  the order of rendering, since new dependencies get included in the session that first “sees” that dependency.
-> that dependency.

-{% alert tip %}
-This is a tip!
 {% endalert %}